-3.5.1.1.1 Modified Performance Standard during a Field's Grace Period
+3.5.1.1.1 Grace Period

 At the beginning of a field's first crediting period, each field shall be given a grace period for the first two eligible crop years to meet or exceed the applicable RTA performance threshold in Table A.7.
-During that the grace period, a modified performance standard shall be applied, in which the field passes the performance standard so long as the field's RTA increases each reporting period.
-More specifically, the field's RTA in the first eligible crop year must be greater than the field's historical RTA.30 and then the field's RTA in the second eligible crop year must be greater than the RTA of the first.
+During the grace period, a modified performance standard shall be applied, in which the field passes the performance standard so long as the field's RTA increases each reporting period.
 Implementation of the approved project activity shall be fully creditable during this grace period.
-In the reporting period associated with the third eligible crop year, however, the field's RTA must meet or exceed the RTA threshold established in Table A.9 to pass the performance standard and be awarded CRTs for that reporting period.
 However, CRT issuance will be delayed for all CRTs generated by a field during its grace period, until such time as the field's RTA meets or exceeds the RTA threshold established in Table A.7.
 Once a field has completed verification for the reporting period in which it meets or exceeds the RTA threshold, CRTs shall be issued for all emission reductions achieved during the grace period.
 Fields must pass the performance standard in the reporting period associated with the third eligible crop year to receive any credits for the grace period; if the field does not pass the performance standard in the third eligible crop year, CRTs generated, but not issued, during the grace period will be forfeited.